Modelling non-stationarity in asymptotically independent extremes: Non-stationary angular dependence function

-One drawback of the average estimator $\Bar{\lambda}_{QR}$ proposed in Section \ref{subsec:average_over_quantiles} is that it is pointwise for each ray $w \in [0,1]$.
+One drawback of the average estimators $\Bar{\lambda}_{QR}$ and $\Bar{\lambda}_{QR2}$ proposed in Section \ref{subsec:average_over_quantiles} is that they are pointwise for each ray $w \in [0,1]$.
 This typically leads to non-smooth estimates of the ADF that one would not expect to observe in practice.

-In this section, we extend this estimator to give smooth functional estimates using a parametric family derived from the set of Bernstein-B\'ezier polynomials.
-These polynomials have been applied in many approaches to estimate Pickands dependence function \citep{Guillotte2016,Marcon2016,Marcon2017a}, a quantity related to the spectral measure which bears many similarities to the ADF \citep{Wadsworth2013}.
-For dimension $d=2$, the family of Bernstein-B\'ezier polynomials of degree $k \in \NN$ is defined to be
+We therefore extend this estimator to give smooth functional estimates using a parametric family derived from the set of Bernstein-B\'ezier polynomials.
+These polynomials have been applied in many approaches to estimate Pickands' dependence function \citep{Guillotte2016,Marcon2016,Marcon2017a}, a quantity related to the spectral measure which bears many similarities to the ADF \citep{Wadsworth2013}, as well as approaches for estimating the ADF in the stationary setting \citep{Murphy-Barltrop2023a}.
+In many such approaches, the following family of functions has been considered

-We use this family of functions to approximate $\lambda(\cdot \mid \mathbf{Z}_t = \mathbf{z}_t)$.
+for some degree $k \in \NN$.
 However, for any $f \in \mathcal{B}_k$, we have $f(w) \leq 1$ for all $w \in [0,1]$.
 As such, this family of polynomials can only approximate ADFs representing non-negative dependence in the extremes.
 Furthermore, we wish to allow for covariate influence in the dependence structure; this corresponds to covariate influence in the coefficient vector $\boldsymbol{\alpha}$.
 We therefore propose extending this family of polynomials to the following set:

-where $\beta_i: \RR^p \to [0,\infty)$ denote functions of the covariates.
-For any $t \leq n$, let $\lambda_{BP}(\cdot \mid \mathbf{z}_t) \in \mathcal{B}^*_k \mid (\mathbf{Z}_t = \mathbf{z}_t)$ represent a form of the non-stationary ADF given by this family of functions.
-Our objective is to find an estimator $\Bar{\lambda}_{BP}$ that minimises the equation
+where $\beta_i: \RR^g \to [0,\infty)$ denote functions of the covariates.
+For any $t \leq n$, let $\lambda_{BP}(\cdot \mid \mathbf{z}_t) \in \mathcal{B}^*_{k,\mathbf{z}_t}$ represent a form of the non-stationary ADF given by this family of functions.
+Our objective is to find an estimator $\Bar{\lambda}$ that minimises the equation

 over all rays $w \in [0,1]$ and $\mathbf{z}_t$ for $t \leq n$; this is achieved through estimation of the coefficient functions $\beta_i$.
 Since $\lambda$ is unobserved in practice, we consider the objective function